davidbegin/chat_thief/README.md

 There are also random drops, when a random user is given a random sound, maybe it will be you!
 You will be notified in the chat, if you receive a random item.

+## Gambling

 ## FAQ

 Q: How do you get street cred?
 A: Chatting

-Q: What is the difference in transfer, share, endorse, buy,
+Q: What is the difference in transfer, share, endorse, buy?
 A:

 - !transfer -> Transfer access to a soundeffect to another user (No Street Cred Required)
 - !share    -> Share a sound with a User for Street Cred
-  - !endorse  -> Give someone your Street Cred (it becomes Cool Points)
+- !endorse  -> Give someone your Street Cred (they become Cool Points)
 - !buy      -> Purchase access to a sound with Cool Points

 ## Theme Song